Highlights of the Program

 GMK Enerji

-• Presenting a case study showcasing the financial benefits of cascade use in greenhouses
+- A case study presentation highlighting the financial benefits of cascade use in greenhouses

 Q&A SESSION ON TECHNO-ECONOMIC ASSESSMENT OF GEOTHERMAL DEVELOPMENT IN TÜRKİYE